vicharak-in/vicharak-docs/source/vaaman-maskrom-mode.rst

         1. Press the Pogo pin to the pads and continue to hold it.

+        .. warning

+            Make sure that the SD-Card or NVMe drive is not inserted in the board.
+You may not be able to enter maskrom mode if other storage media is inserted.

-        2. Connect the USB cable to the board and power it on using the power delivery.
+        2. Connect the USB-C cable to the board and power it on using the power delivery.

         3. Release the Pogo pin after the device enumerates on the host.
+            :ref:`Check out Linux Upgrade tool for more details <boot-into-maskrom-mode>`

         4. The device should now be in maskrom mode.